 The devil begins the third and final line of cards.
-The fool has journeyed through the conscious and unconscious layers of his personality.
+The fool has journeyed through the conscious and unconscious layers of his personality and now needs to face his subconscious, the most hidden layer of his psyche.

 There are 7 cards left.